 Anger can also be suppressed – turned inward on yourself.
 The danger in this type of response is that if it isn’t allowed outward expression, your anger can turn inward—on yourself.
 Anger turned inward may cause hypertension, high blood pressure, or depression.

 Finally, you can calm down inside.
-This means not just controlling your outward behavior, but also controlling your internal responses, taking steps to lower your heart rate, calm yourself down, and let the feelings subside.
+This means not just controlling your outward behaviour but also controlling your internal responses, taking steps to lower your heart rate, calm yourself down, and let the feelings subside.

 Common misconceptions about anger

 It’s bad to feel angry.
-While anger usually makes us feel bad, it’s an emotion, and is not in itself bad.
+While anger usually makes us feel bad, it’s an emotion and is not in itself bad.
 It also serves as a warning to let us know when a situation is not right.

-Venting anger either physically or verbally will let you get it all out and help you be less angry.
+Venting anger, either physically or verbally, will let you get it all out and help you be less angry.
 Researchers have found that venting is the worst strategy for managing anger.
 It tends to escalate a situation.
 Even hitting a pillow has been shown to do more harm than good in processing anger and moving forward.

 Ignoring anger makes it go away.
 Anger is generally a response to an unexpected or uncontrollable situation.
 Ignoring the situation will not make it go away and may mean that people won’t stand up for themselves when they should.
-It also can lead to passive-aggressive behavior, lashing out, or stress and health problems.
+It also can lead to passive-aggressive behaviour, lashing out, or stress and health problems.

-People respect you when you are angry, it shows you mean business.
+People respect you when you are angry; it shows you mean business.
 Being louder or angrier in a discussion may put people on edge, but it does nothing to help people see your point of view or earn their admiration.
 In fact, people will likely become defensive and shut down instead of listening to what you say.